KinetiNode/Featherforge/README.md

 ```

-Then compile the executable using the provided build script(you first need to download the files using git pull):
+Then compile the executable using the provided build script(you first need to clone the files using git clone):

 ```
 chmod +x build.sh